Duke Nukem Forever: The Doctor Who Cloned Me

 In the downloadable content The Doctor Who Cloned Me, Duke wakes up after the nuclear explosion and finds himself trapped in a strange laboratory while video recordings of himself declaring his bid for Presidency play on monitors.
-After escaping, Duke discovers that not only are the aliens continuing their invasion, but his old nemesis Dr. Proton (the antagonist of the original Duke Nukem game) has returned and is building an army of robotic Duke clones to fight the aliens and conquer Earth himself.
+After escaping, Duke discovers that not only are the aliens continuing their invasion, but his old nemesis Dr. Proton is building an army of robotic Duke clones to fight the aliens and conquer Earth himself.

 Duke infiltrates Proton's laboratory in Area 51 by posing as one of the clones.
 Eventually, Proton spots him and attacks Duke but he escapes and is reunited with Dylan (revealed as still alive).
 With Dylan's help, Duke locates and kills Dr. Proton.
 General Graves then communicates with Duke to inform him that the aliens are being bred by an Alien Empress that is nesting on the moon.
-After finding a teleporter leading up to the moon, Duke commandeers a moon rover and destroys the Alien Empress, saving Earth and its women once again.
+After finding a teleporter leading to the moon, Duke commandeers a lunar rover and destroys the Alien Empress, saving Earth and its women once again.